AgoraDoc/dita-guide-reuse/out/markdown/video/unity/get-started.md

 -   Agora provides an open source sample project [Agora-Unity-Quickstart](https://github.com/AgoraIO/Agora-Unity-Quickstart) on GitHub for your reference.

--   In addition to integrating the Agora Video SDK through Unity Asset Store, you can also manually download the Agora Video SDK:
+-   In addition to integrating the SDK through Unity Asset Store, you can also manually download the Agora SDK:

-    -   Go to [SDK Downloads](https://docs.agora.io/en/All/downloads?platform=Unity), download the Agora Video SDK.
+    -   Go to [SDK Downloads](https://docs.agora.io/en/All/downloads?platform=Unity), download the Agora SDK.
 When the download completes, extract the files from the downloaded SDK package.

     -   Copy the `Plugins` subfolder from the `samples/Hello-Video-Unity-Agora/Assets/AgoraEngine` directory of the downloaded SDK to the `Assets` subfolder of your project.